itsjeremyhsieh/Distance-Estimation-Using-YOLOv8/README.md

 ### Executing Python script
-To execute the script, simply type ```python3 distance.py``` Before executing the script, user should change the value of variable "KnownHeight", "focallength", "video_name" and "track_id" (line 45), motify of h (line 47).
+To execute the script, simply type ```python3 distance.py``` Before executing the script, user should change the value of variable "KnownHeight", "focallength", "video_name" and "track_id" (line 45), modify of h (line 47).

 ### Output Result
 After execution, a plot, followed by a csv file will be saved in current working directory.